Partner Portal

 Batteries in the motion detectors

 The biggest amount of motion detectors battery is consumed by triggering and transmitting an alarm signal to the hub.
-The two settings that mostly affect the power consumption of motion detectors are Always Active and Delay When Entering.
-In the Always Active mode, the detector transmits motion alarms regardless of the security mode.
+The two settings that mostly affect the power consumption of motion detectors are Always active and Delay when entering.
+In the Always active mode, the detector transmits motion alarms regardless of the security mode.
 When using the entry delay, the detector is triggered with every disarming: the hub simply ignores alarms until the time set by the user has expired.

 • Detector ping interval